 Amazon CloudFront can help improve performance of your entire website in the following ways:

 - Amazon CloudFront proxies requests for dynamic or interactive content (e.g., web forms, comments, login boxes, etc.) back to your origin running in an AWS Region or any other origin.
 Each of your end users is routed to the edge location closest to them, in terms of internet latency.
 Then, their requests are carried back to your origin server running in AWS on connections that Amazon monitors and optimizes for performance.
 Amazon CloudFront also reuses existing connections between the CloudFront edge and the origin server reducing connection setup latency for each origin request.
 Other connection optimizations are also applied to avoid internet bottlenecks and fully utilize available bandwidth between the edge location and the viewer.
-This means that Amazon CloudFront can speed-up the delivery of your dynamic content and provide your viewers with a consistent and reliable, yet personalized experience when navigating your web application on CloudFront can speed-up the delivery of your dynamic content and provide your viewers with a consistent and reliable, yet personalized experience when navigating your web application.
+This means that Amazon CloudFront can speed-up the delivery of your dynamic content and provide your viewers with a consistent and reliable, yet personalized experience when navigating your web application.

 - Amazon CloudFront allows content to be uploaded to your origin server.
 All requests to upload content are proxied by Amazon CloudFront edge locations back to your origin.
 Amazon CloudFront also applies the same performance benefits to upload requests as those applied to the requests for downloading dynamic content.